 - Your stoma (the opening in your skin) gets bigger

-- You have a lot of leaking around your tube
+- You have a lot of leaking around your tube (some leaking is normal)

 - Your tube gets blocked

 - You have nausea (feel like you are going to throw up) or vomiting (throwing up)